-The results described above refer to municipalities where indigenous languages are spoken, which contain 29% of Brazil's population.
-Then, I explore whether SIL activity in indigenous speaking municipalities can generate spillovers in other regions, for instance through the influence of commuters or migrants.
-By following a market access approach, I explore whether SIL generated an increase in the share of Pentecostals in municipalities where no indigenous language is spoken.
-For each municipality, I calculate indirect SIL exposure as a weighted average of SIL exposure in other municipalities, with weights given by geographical distance to each of them.
+The results described above refer to municipalities where indigenous languages are spoken, which account for 26.4% of Brazil's population.
+Next, I examine whether SIL activity in indigenous speaking municipalities generates spillovers in other regions, for instance through the influence of commuters or migrants.
+By following a market access approach, for each municipality I calculate an indirect SIL exposure measure, as a weighted average of SIL exposure in other municipalities, with weights given by geographical distance to each of them.

 Indirect effect estimates indicate that SIL activity generated spillovers, increasing the share of Pentecostal affiliation in municipalities where no indigenous language is spoken.
-Leveraging this variation, I study the implied elasticity of Pentecostalism on voting outcomes in the rest of Brazil.
-Assuming that the effect on voting outcomes resulting from the variation in Pentecostal populations due to direct SIL exposure is comparable to the effect caused by the variation in Pentecostal populations from indirect SIL exposure, it is possible to examine the elasticities across different samples.
-While Pentecostal political influence remains strong in municipalities with non-indigenous speakers, the magnitude of the effect is smaller than in municipalities with indigenous speakers, particularly for the vote share of Evangelical candidates.
+Leveraging this variation, I study the implied elasticity of Pentecostalism on voting outcomes in these municipalities.
+Assuming that the effect on voting outcomes resulting from the variation in Pentecostal populations due to direct and indirect SIL exposure is comparable, elasticities across different samples can be examined.
+I find that while Pentecostal political influence is strong in municipalities with non-indigenous speakers, the effect is smaller than in municipalities with indigenous speakers, especially for evangelical candidates' vote share.

 Different mechanisms may drive the strong elasticity between Pentecostals and support for evangelical candidates.
 Churches' organizational advantage can be instrumental in election campaigns, as Pentecostals frequently attend ceremonies where pastors discuss voting issues, evaluate candidates, and even invite them to special blessing ceremonies.
-In Brazil, Pentecostal churches vary significantly in structure and size (Cammett, Novaes, and Tuñón, 2022), which may lead to different intensities of political influence.
-To explore this, I test whether a candidate's church affiliation affects their ability to secure Pentecostal votes.
+To explore this mechanism, I test whether a candidate's church affiliation affects their ability to secure Pentecostal votes.
+I exploit the fact that Pentecostal churches in Brazil vary significantly in structure and size (Cammett, Novaes, and Tuñón, 2022), which may lead to different intensities of political influence.
 I categorize these churches into two groups: major and small Pentecostal churches.
-The Assembly of God (AG) and the Universal Church of the Kingdom of God (UCKG), the largest denominations, account for 49% of Brazil's Pentecostal population according to the 2010 census.
-These major churches have well-developed institutional networks that can be leveraged for political mobilization, whereas smaller Pentecostal churches, with less infrastructure and organizational capacity, face limitations in coordinating electoral strategies.
+The major churches have well-developed institutional networks that can be leveraged for political mobilization, whereas smaller Pentecostal churches, with less infrastructure and organizational capacity, face limitations in coordinating electoral strategies.
 Results indicate that candidates endorsed by major Pentecostal churches capture more Pentecostal votes than other evangelical candidates, a finding especially relevant given Brazil's campaign finance reform, which imposed spending limits (Avis et al., 2022).

 This paper contributes to several strands of literature.
-First, it builds on research on the rise of Pentecostal Evangelicals.
-Studies by Costa, Marcantonio, and Rocha (2023) and Buccione and Mello (2024) explore how economic downturns and church-affiliated TV increased Pentecostal affiliations and support for Pentecostal-linked candidates.
-Corbi and Sanches (2021) examines tax subsidies for Pentecostal churches in Brazil and their political impact.
-My contribution here is to propose a novel strategy to estimate the causal effect of Pentecostal growth on voting outcomes, with potential for broader application in regions with SIL activity, like Latin America and Africa.
+First, it builds on research on the rise of Pentecostal evangelicals.
+Costa, Marcantonio, and Rocha (2023) and Buccione and Mello (2024) explore how economic downturns and church-affiliated TV increased Pentecostal affiliations and support for Pentecostal-linked candidates.
+Corbi and Sanches (2021) examine tax subsidies for Pentecostal churches in Brazil and their political impact.
+My contribution here is to propose a novel strategy to estimate the causal effect of Pentecostal growth on voting outcomes, with potential for broader application in regions with SIL activity, like Latin America, Africa, and Asia.

-Second, it relates to literature on culture and individual preferences, particularly how religion shapes work ethic, risk-taking, consumption, moral norms, and attitudes (Scheve, Stasavage, et al., 2006; McCleary and Barro, 2006; Renneboog and Spaenjers, 2012; Cantoni, 2015; Campante and Yanagizawa-Drott, 2015; Iyer, 2016; Carvalho, Iyer, and Rubin, 2019; Bryan, Choi, and Karlan, 2021; Valencia Caicedo, Dohmen, and Pondorfer, 2021; Montero and Yang, 2022).
-Basten and Betz (2013) and Gerber, Gruber, and Hungerman (2016) show how religion influences voting behavior, while Bazzi et al. (2023) and Giuliano and Tabellini (2020) explore how culture shapes voting patterns.
-Also related, Buccione and Knight (2024) investigate the rise of the religious right in the context of the Moral Majority and Jimmy Carter, the first US Evangelical President.
+Second, it relates to literature on culture and individual preferences, particularly how religion shapes work ethic, risk-taking, consumption, moral norms, and attitudes (Scheve and Stasavage, 2006; McCleary and Barro, 2006; Renneboog and Spaenjers, 2012; Cantoni, 2015; Campante and Yanagizawa-Drott, 2015; Iyer, 2016; Carvalho, Iyer, and Rubin, 2019; Bryan, Choi, and Karlan, 2021; Valencia Caicedo, Dohmen, and Pondorfer, 2021; Montero and Yang, 2022).
+Regarding voting, Basten and Betz (2013) and Gerber, Gruber, and Hungerman (2016) show how religion influences voting behavior, while Bazzi et al. (2023) and Giuliano and Tabellini (2020) explore how culture shapes voting patterns.
+Also related, Buccione and Knight (2024) investigate the rise of the religious right in the context of the Moral Majority and Jimmy Carter, the first US evangelical President.
 I contribute by isolating the effect of socially conservative religious beliefs on the vote share for far-right and religious candidates.